thanchi-tr/QuizApp/README.md

 **Authentication**:

 custom JWT: _(could easily swap out for 3rd party IDaaS (e.g: Auth0))_
+    + Short lived + Refresh token

 Key-type: _Symmetric <- simplicity, speed of development, Performance._

-	Hashing: _use BCrypt:: <utilize their Blowfish algo> since our app will have small scope a default cost factor (10 or 1024 iterations) is sufficient_
+Hashing<Password>: _use BCrypt:: <utilize their Blowfish algo> since our app will have small scope a default cost factor (10 or 1024 iterations) is sufficient_

+Hashing<Other Info>: HMAC SHA256

 Secret: _generate using OpenSSL_

 Currently: Not using any security model (not Role or Policy base yet @23/10/24)

-**Security**: Design follow zero trust architecture.

 **API Documentation**: SwagBuckle